simonzhaoms/pkgdep/conda/conda-notes.md

 only specify Python depandencies, but also describe system dependencies to be installed if any.
-However, some packages can only be installed by `pip install`, because no `conda` version is available.  **Note**: Anaconda will append its own `pip` in the `PATH`, which will shadow the system's `pip`.
-But from Anaconda 2019.03 on, it won't do that any more so that `pip` will be treated like other Python packages as an independent packages in every conda environment.
+However, some packages can only be installed by `pip install`, because no `conda` version is available.

+**Note**: Anaconda would append its own `pip` in the `PATH`, which will shadow the system's `pip`.
+But from Anaconda 2019.03 on, it won't do that any more so `pip` will be treated like other Python packages as an independent package in every conda environment.
 In other words, if you are in a conda environment, you can only use `pip install` when `pip` itself being installed in that very environment.
 Thus it won't conflict with the system's `pip` any more.

 ## Content ##